Dodojordi/Dodojordi.github.io/_pages/about.md

 🎓 I’m a third-year B.Sc. student at Harbin Institute of Technology, majoring in Artificial Intelligence at the Computing Faculty.

-👓 I am broadly interested in computer vision and machine learning.
-My current research focuses on open-set object counting and multi-modal large language models(MLLMs).
+👓 I am broadly interested in Computer Vision and Machine Learning.
+My current research focuses on open-set object counting and multimodality.

 💭 I'm open to collaboration and discussions.
 Don't hesitate to contact me if you have any questions.